StevenKYe/SDSautomation/README.md

 ## TODO
 - [ ] Add the autodetect neff feature
-- [ ] Add the daptive search algorithm for SBS gain
+- [ ] Add the adaptive search algorithm for SBS gain
 - [X] Create the initial population
 - [X] Create the second generation without mutation
 - [x] Mutate the second generation
-- [ ] Add fprintf to indicate the status of the program
+- [x] Add fprintf to indicate the status of the program
-- [ ] Increase the size of the population
+- [x] Increase the size of the population

 ## Issues
-* diffProp could become zero after several rounds
+- [x] diffProp could become zero after several rounds